Address Standardization | Why Standardizing an Address During Data Entry is Essential

 The simplest answer to this question is to use one of SmartyStreets' APIs.
 In particular, the SmartyStreets US Street Address API allows businesses to easily standardize their address lists without the hassles and overheads that exists with other solutions on the market.
 In fact, the SmartyStreets APIs can standardize and scrub any address: USPS or international.

 And, the best thing is that all of the SmartyStreets APIs are available for free live testing.
 Simply set up a free testing account and you can start scrubbing to the data which is already in your database and get it standardized.
-If you find that you need more lookups for additional testing, just contact our support department and they'll be happy to assist you.
+If you find that you need more lookups for additional testing, just contact our sales department and they'll be happy to assist you.